els-bels/hello-world/README.md

 Hello there

-garden update: Dille and sprin onions are comin now, too.
+Garden update: Dille and spring onions are comin now, too.

 I'll keep you posted
 cheers